sofia-hq/sofia/docs/cli-usage.md

 ## Production Deployment

-Serve your agent using Docker for production:
+Serve your agent using FastAPI and uvicorn for production:

 ```bash
 nomos serve